Early Childhood Education

 Upon the completion of the degree in Early Childhood Education, graduates will be able to:

-1-7 Adapted from the Professional Standards and Competencies for Early Childhood Educators (naeyc.org, 2020
+1-7 NAEYC Professional Standards and Competencies for Early Childhood Educators (naeyc.org, 2020)

 In addition, the graduate will be able to demonstrate competency in the general education outcomes.

-This degree meets requirements for State of New Hampshire DHHS Bureau of Child Development and Head Start Collaboration credential of Teacher Credential Level 5.
+This degree meets requirements for State of New Hampshire DHHS Bureau of Child Development and Head Start Collaboration credential of Childhood Educator II.

 Sub-Total Credits